 Northern Californians Flee Homes as Rain Continues

 ``We always said we wanted to move to Guerneville.
-Now we’ve got nowhere to go, three kids, and four cats still trapped in the apartment,″ Mrs. Lives said Monday.
+Now we’ve got nowhere to go, three kids, and four cats still trapped in the apartment,″ Mrs. Lives said Monday. ``Now we don’t even know if we still have an apartment _ we don’t even know if Guerneville’s still there.″

-In Northern California, the torrential rain revived memories of the Valentine’s Day flood of 1986, when the Russian River rose to a record 48 feet, 9 inches _ almost 17 feet above flood stage.
+The torrential rain revived memories of the Valentine’s Day flood of 1986, when the Russian River rose to a record 48 feet, 9 inches _ almost 17 feet above flood stage.

 In Forestville, about 55 miles north of San Francisco, Greg Stocker and his dog Max ate ice cream and watched the rising river from a rooftop perch.